GadgetLaboratory/08-Breakout/README.md

 # 08-Breakout
-That totally sick breakout thing we were actually supposed to do like just over a month.
+That totally sick breakout thing we were actually supposed to do like just over a month ago.